Pro Bono Attorney Program

 C. Public Recognition

-An attorney whose Application is approved by the Legal Department and subsequently attests to having completed the mandatory introduction to trauma-informed lawyering is automatically added (unless otherwise requested) to our Pro Bono Attorney Program Roster, which appears on our website as well as in our quarterly newsletter.
+An attorney whose Application is approved and subsequently attests to having completed the mandatory introduction to trauma-informed lawyering and subsequent Program-specific training is automatically added (unless otherwise requested) to our Pro Bono Attorney Program Roster, which appears on our website as well as in our quarterly newsletter.

 Any attorney who actively helps a Defenders of Children client also becomes eligible for additional recognition as the winner one of our annual “Pro Bono Defender of Children” awards.

-For additional information about the Program, please contact David J. Newstone, Esq., Director of Legal Services, at email@example.com or 602.710.1903.
+For additional information about the Program, please contact David J. Newstone, Interim Executive Director and General Counsel, at firstname.lastname@example.org or (602) 710-1903.